Ritika821/Financial-Loan-Statement-Tableau-Dashboard/README.md

 <a><img src="https://github.com/Ritika821/Financial-Loan-Statement-Tableau-Dashboard/blob/main/Graph/Summary/Bad%20Loand%20Issued.png" width="400" height="200">
 </a></p>

 3. This is a Table of Loan Status means Charged Off, Current or Fully Paid.
-In this I have comparison between these three Loan Status then I found that Fully Paid type Applications are more than other two applicatons.
+In this I have comparison between these three Loan Status then I found that Fully Paid type Applications are more than other two applications.
 Therefore its Average Interest Rate and Average Debt to Income Ratio is less than others.
 Current Loan type is less than other therefore its Average Interest Rate and Average Debt to Income Ratio is high.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Financial-Loan-Statement-Tableau-Dashboard/blob/main/Graph/Summary/Loan%20Status.png" height="200">
 </a></p>

-4. This is an Area Chart, from which I got that from January there is slightly decline till Feburary then afterward there is rapid growth in the total Application till last month.
+4. This is an Area Chart, from which I got that from January there is slightly decline till February then afterward there is rapid growth in the total Application till last month.
 From 2.3K in January it became 4.3K till December.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Financial-Loan-Statement-Tableau-Dashboard/blob/main/Graph/Overview/Total%20Application%20by%20Months.png" width="400" height="200">
 </a></p>

-5. In this Map Chart, I got that California (CA) has maximum loan applications than other states followed by New York (NY) and Florida (FL) whereas Maine (ME) has the least laon applications followed by Nebraska (NE) and Iowa (IA).
+5. In this Map Chart, I got that California (CA) has maximum loan applications than other states followed by New York (NY) and Florida (FL) whereas Maine (ME) has the least loan applications followed by Nebraska (NE) and Iowa (IA).

 <p align="center">
 <a><img src="https://github.com/Ritika821/Financial-Loan-Statement-Tableau-Dashboard/blob/main/Graph/Overview/Total%20Application%20by%20States.png" width="400" height="200">
 </a></p>

-6. In the Donut Chart, I have presented two types of term of loan i.e. 36 months and 60 months and I came to know from this Chart is that people motly borrow loan for 36 months, mean out of total applications, 28.2K applications are for 36 months and rest 10.3K applications are for 60 months.
+6. In the Donut Chart, I have presented two types of term of loan i.e. 36 months and 60 months and I came to know from this Chart is that people mostly borrow loan for 36 months, mean out of total applications, 28.2K applications are for 36 months and rest 10.3K applications are for 60 months.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Financial-Loan-Statement-Tableau-Dashboard/blob/main/Graph/Overview/Total%20Application%20by%20Term.png" width="200" height="200">